Franceshe/Franceshe/README.md

 ## Now building:
 * Building/Operating Now: A software to decrease entropy
 * Twitter: @siyunhe2
-* Current Interests: Building data intensive applications and meaningful dataflow.
+* Current Interests:
+   -Building data intensive applications and meaningful dataflow.
+   -safely & securely share AI data while preserving privacy.

 # Some great Challenges I'd love to help to solve
 *  [14 Grand Challenges](http://www.engineeringchallenges.org/cms/challenges.aspx) for Engineering in the 21st Century identified by National Academy of Engineering, which to some extent represent the "biggest pains" that we are facing in the 21st century。